yasaricli/nextd/README.md

   "remoteDirectory": "/home/ubuntu/appname_dir"
 }
 ```

+### The deploy process

+Builds your app, using nextd deploy

+    nextd --deploy

+* Uploads the app bundle, the start script, and the environment variables to your servers
+* Runs the start script
+* Verifies that the app sucessfully started

 #### Standard options
 * **name** The application name.
 * **host** The server you want to deploy to.
 Has to have an SSH server with SFTP subsystem.